NixOS/nix.dev/maintainers/google-season-of-docs-2023.md

 - Guidance by experts will disseminate knowledge and skills in the community
     - This will immediately benefit both users and contributors
     - Setting good examples will impact the quality of future work
-- Having a predetermined strucure for contributions will accelerate developing the body of documentation
+- Having a predetermined structure for contributions will accelerate developing the body of documentation
 - Immediate user value by enabling quicker orientation and onboarding

 # Get in touch